-Hyperlite Mountain Gear makes small and large packing pods which are the ultralight equivalent of the luggage packing cubes that people use to pack travel bags.
+Hyperlite Mountain Gear’s small and large packing pods are the ultralight equivalent of the luggage packing cubes that people use to pack travel bags.
 They’re U-shaped to fit snugly into Hyperlite’s backpacks and can be used in place of a white plastic compactor bag to provide extra moisture protection for the gear stored inside them.
 They won’t survive a complete dunking because they have sewn-on (untaped) zippers, but they increase the space utilization inside a Hyperlight backpack so there’s virtually no wasted volume inside.
-Made out of DCF (formerly called cuben fiber), they’re also exceptionally lightweight, so you can swap them out for your existing stuff sacks without a weight penalty.
+Made out of Dyneema DCF, they’re also exceptionally lightweight, so you can swap them out for your existing stuff sacks without a weight penalty.

 Specs at a Glance: